Why I Love Brooklyn After a Decade

 I am not better than the Manhattanite, and the Manhattanite is not better than me.
 I say this because of our tendency to pass judgment based on zip code.
 We are just different.
 I prefer to live in Brooklyn, and you may prefer to live in Manhattan.
 NYC has enough diversity and depth to accommodate both of us, making it one the greatest cities in the world.

 Do you live in Brooklyn?
+Do you like the lifestyle?
 We’d love to know why you live in the borough!
 Let us know in the comments.